 ...
 I assure you that if you have faith as small as a mustard seed, you can tell this mountain: "Move from here to there," and it will move.
 Nothing will be impossible for you. "(Matthew 17: 20)

 The grain or mustard seed is as small as the tip of a pencil.
 Was Jesus really saying that our faith should be like this?
 So small?
 Yes.
 It was not because you had a great faith that others did great things, and you, because you have a little faith, you will do little things.
 Do not!
 Jesus himself said that faith the size of a mustard seed would move a great mountain ...
 Because you know, if I start thinking about mi faith and in the size of mi I am not having the right perspective, that is, I am focusing on myself and my ability to make God work.
 It must not be like this!
 Because it's not about us, it's about him.
 It is about believing in His power, in His love, in His wisdom, in His sovereignty.
 Why am I going to focus on myself if I know how I am?
 Weak, inconstant, sometimes I doubt, I am afraid ...
 We are not perfect.
 And here is where I want to remind you another story of Jesus:

-Master, I brought you my son who has a dumb spirit, and whenever he takes hold of him, he knocks him down, and foams, he grits his teeth and goes away consuming. [...]
-And when the spirit saw Jesus, he immediately shook the boy violently, and he, falling to the ground, rolled around foaming.
+Master, I brought you my son who has a mute spirit, and whenever he seizes it, he knocks it down, froths, gnats his teeth and is wasting away. […] And when the spirit saw Jesus, it instantly shook the boy violently, and he fell to the ground and rolled around foaming.
 Jesus asked the father: How long has this happened to him?
-And he replied: From his childhood. [...]
-If you can do something, have mercy on us and help us.
-Jesus said to him, "How can you?"
+And he replied: From his childhood. […] If you can do something, have mercy on us and help us.
+Jesus said to him: "How else can you?"
 All things are possible for the one who believes.
-Instantly the father of the boy shouted and said: I believe; help me in my unbelief. "
+Instantly the boy's father screamed and said: I believe; help me in my unbelief. "

 [Read the full story in Mark 9: 14-29]